CTSC Clinical Research Center (CCRC) FAQ

 Does the CCRC have funds for ancillary testing?

 No. The CCRC does not have funds to cover ancillary testing performed in departments such as clinical laboratory testing or radiology.
-The CCRC can assist investigators with the coordination for ancillary support through the VA and UCD.
+The CCRC can assist investigators with the coordination for ancillary support through the UCD.

 Can I conduct an industry-supported study in the CCRC?